Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: Gravitational collapse of a star

+The function $f(r)$ corresponds to a known, physically motivated solution of Einstein’s equations.
+Furthermore, the interior matter satisfies standard energy conditions, ensuring the collapse describes a physically valid scenario within general relativity.
 We consider a compact star embedded in the regular spacetime defined by (\ref{met}).
 The star does not necessarily reside in vacuum; rather, it represents a region that is significantly denser than its (static) surroundings and thus undergoes gravitational collapse.
 The stress-energy tensor of the stellar matter occupying this dense region is generally unknown.
 However, it can be determined directly by demanding a smooth transition of the metric across the boundary of the star.
 To achieve this, we adopt the FLRW metric for the interior geometry and choose the time coordinate of the exterior (interior) metric to correspond to the proper time of freely falling (comoving) observers.
 In this section we will proceed by smoothly matching the two geometries for both spatially flat ($k = 0$) and closed ($k = 1$) FLRW universes.
 We will demonstrate how the core geometry is smoothly joined to the exterior spacetime \cite{2} without requiring the introduction of a thin-shell distribution of matter at the surface.